jeppevammenkristensen/rider-mvvm-plugin/README.md

 This will take a property and make it observable.
 There are two scenarios:

 ##### New Partial Property support
-If the version of CommunityToolit.Mvvm is 8.4.0 or later and the LangVersion is set to Preview the property will be made partial and decorated with the ObservableProperty.
+If the version of CommunityToolkit.Mvvm is 8.4.0 or later and the LangVersion is set to Preview the property will be made partial and decorated with the ObservableProperty.

 ##### Property from field
 Otherwise the property will be converted to a field and decorated with the ObservableProperty attribute.